anjanavishvanath/Fleet-Tracker/readme.md

 ### To do:
-device schema implimentation
+List registerd devices
-** how to register new device to person have logout
+link each device id to link to get location have logout